Check out our program in @theU!

 - Mentors will be asked for their availability for a special Mentor Prep Workshop.
 This is a mandatory event for selected mentors.

-- Pairs will be announced at the Kickoff Event, held on a date between January 24 - February 4 based on participant availability.
+- Pairs will be announced at the Kickoff Event, held on a date between January 23 - February 3.
 Attendance is expected at this event for all participants, but we will work with students who have special circumstances.

 The program runs in semester-long cycles (fall and spring sessions only), and students may participate in as many cycles as they wish.